aubout/aubout.github.io/about.md

 I am a PhD student in the interdepartmental Classical Studies Graduate Program ([CLST](https://classicalstudies.columbia.edu/)) at Columbia University.
 <!-- My advisor is [Prof. Sung-Hoon Kang](https://humanities.snu.ac.kr/en/faculty?deptidx=13&md=view&profidx=157). -->

 My research area is ancient philosophy, with special interests in Plato and Aristotle.
-I also have research interests in metaphysics, logic, and textual criticism.
+I also have general research interests in philosophy and classical studies: for the former, especially in metaphysics and logic; for the latter, especially in textual criticism.

 I hold a Bachelor's degree in Economics and Philosophy and a Master's degree in Western Philosophy, both degrees from Seoul National University.
 My Master's project was on the _Theaetetus_ of Plato, resulting in the thesis entitled "A Study on the Self-Refutation of Relativism in the _Theaetetus_ of Plato" (in Korean).
 <!-- I am now working on the _Timeus_ of Plato. -->